zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/stored-procedure.md

 Using Stored Procedure in Dapper is very easy, you simply need to specify the command type.

 You can use the `Execute` extension method to execute a stored procedure.
-To execute a stored procedure the `commandTyp` parameter must be set to `commandType:CommandType.StoredProcedure`
+To execute a stored procedure the `commandType` parameter must be set to `commandType:CommandType.StoredProcedure`

 ```csharp
 var sql = "usp_UpdateTable";